Wolfgres/case-study-pgedge-spock/pgedge-spock/README.md

 ## Run Docker Swarm example

 After the install now we execute some commands before to init test.

+For we create a directories to